 Why 30 days though?

-How do you actually do a 30 day challenge?
+How to do a 30 day challenge

 - Is it something I could or should carry on with?